yilin223344/SP24-IXD-256/Assignment 1 - Yilin Jin/README.md

 # Assignment 1：Key holder

 ## Introduction
+My first project is a “key holder” with four different states in it.
+The inspiration for this project was that I often lose my keys because I don't have a special place to keep them.
+This project can remind me that when I get home, the first thing is to put the key in the holder, the led light and display are obvious, and will not be easy to forget.

+When the key is not in the box, the screen will display "I'm hungry :o" on a white background, the RGB light’s color is white.
+This means to remind the user to put the key in.

-I often forget where I put my keys, this Key holder is designed to prevent keys from getting lost.
-When the key is placed in the holder, the metal of the key conducts electricity.
-LED string in the holder will change color, and interesting text on the board reminds people to put in the key.
+When the key is placed in the box, the metal on the key will touch the copper tape on the box.
+At this time, the screen will change to a purple background showing “Thank you :)", and the RGB light’s color will change from white to purple.
+This means the key is in the holder.
 ## Design Sketches
 ![Stress relief](https://github.com/yilin223344/Yilin-SP24-IXD-256/assets/125238982/a72dea09-deae-4f59-90c1-2ff28b653c55)